 - Make a commitment to change.

 You can’t give lip service to change and expect to get results.
 You must be committed to taking action.
-After receiving survey results a task force should be quickly mobilized to plan a course of action.
+After receiving survey results an Action Planning Group should be quickly mobilized to plan a course of action.
 The commitment to change must also exist at high levels of the organization.
 If upper management is not supportive of change, the lack of commitment will have a trickle-down effect and change will not occur.

 - Inform employees that their voices have been heard.